-He can now be seen in ALL THE WAY, HBO's adaptation of the Tony-winning Robert Schenkkan play, which has an Emmy nomination for 'Outstanding Television Movie'.
-Directed by Jay Roach and executive produced by Steven Spielberg, it stars Bryan Cranston (President LBJ), Anthony Mackie (Dr. Martin Luther King), Melissa Leo (First Lady Byrd), Frank Langella (Sen. Richard Russell), and Richardson as Civil Rights leader Dr. Bob Moses.
+His film ALL THE WAY, HBO's adaptation of the Tony-winning Robert Schenkkan play, received an Emmy nomination for 'Outstanding Television Movie'.
+Directed by Jay Roach and executive produced by Steven Spielberg, it stars Bryan Cranston (President LBJ), Anthony Mackie (Dr. Martin Luther King), Melissa Leo (First Lady Byrd), and Richardson as Civil Rights leader Dr. Bob Moses.

 A graduate of USC, he trains at Upright Citizens' Brigade, the Ivana Chubbuck Studio and studies screenwriting at UCLA.